 The jamCommand.exe program is a command line program that imports a .pulsepreconfig file into the Pulse client.
-The jamCommand program is available for Windows (Vista, Windows 7, and Windows 8) and macOS.
+The jamCommand program is available for Windows (Vista, Windows 8.1, and later) and macOS.

 A .pulsepreconfig file includes Pulse connection parameters.
 You can create a .pulsepreconfig file on the Pulse server, and then use it as part of a Pulse installation to ensure that Pulse users have one or more Pulse connections when they start Pulse for the first time.